- What is it?

 Your diet should also be rich in vitamin D. This nutrient helps your body absorb calcium more efficiently and minimize bone loss.
 Although the use of dairy products fortified with vitamin D and adequate sun exposure have helped reduce the incidence of vitamin D deficiency, many Americans—particularly older Americans and Americans who live in certain parts of the country—do not get adequate sunlight and are therefore deficient in vitamin D.

 This essential vitamin is found in fortified milk and cereals, as well as vitamin supplements.
-If your exposure to sunlight is limited due to use of sun block or the climate where you live, you may want to consider increasing your average intake of vitamin D. At least 800 to 1,000 units (IU) of vitamin D daily is recommended for women ages 50, and some people may require more.
+If your exposure to sunlight is limited due to use of sun block or the climate where you live, you may want to consider increasing your average intake of vitamin D. Eight hundred to 1,000 units (IU) of vitamin D daily is recommended for women ages 50, and some people may require more.
 Check with your health care provider to see how much you need.

 Bone and muscle respond to physical activity by becoming stronger.
 Although all exercise is beneficial to overall good health, two kinds of exercise are most effective for preventing osteoporosis: Weight-bearing, in which you work against gravity, and resistance exercises, such as weight lifting.